Integrated Continuous-time Hidden Markov Models: Representation and Algorithms

-In the spatially homogeneous case, the behaviour process can be thought of as a Markov chain on $\cal{S}$ subordinated to a $\text{Poisson}(\kappa)$ process i.e.\ a continuous-time Markov chain in which some `events' do not change the state of the process.
+In the spatially homogeneous case, the behaviour process can be thought of as a Markov chain on $\Sspace$ subordinated to a $\text{Poisson}(\kappa)$ process; that is, a continuous-time Markov chain in which some `events' do not change the state of the process.

+\citet{RaoTeh} make use of the idea of uniformization, in the context of inference for a continuous-time Markov chain, and give additional background on the concept, including a proof (in the time-homogeneous case) of the representation described above.